pinellolab/MotifRaptor/README.md

    ```
    MotifRaptor info
    ```

+   *For the current database, we only support human genome hg19.
+The genomic sequence is originally downloaded from UCSC (http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.2bit). *

    Skip the next section if you are only doing a tutorial.

 ## Build a Complete Motif Database